-There are many reasons why you should account the composite boards’ expansion and contraction.
-Some of the reasons include ease installation, safety, and deck spacing.
+There are many reasons why you should account for the composite board’s expansion and contraction.
+Some of the reasons include ease of installation, safety, and deck spacing.

 Makes Installation Easier

 When on their normal size, composites are quite easy to work with.
-However, as temperature goes up, the boards expand and become pliable.
+However, as the temperature increases, the boards expand and become pliable.
 This change can make the cutting and installing process difficult.
 The contraction of the boards also poses a problem, as you may not be able to install the boards properly.

-Another reason why you should be concerned about the contraction and expansion of the boards is safety, especially when using nails and screws.
+Another reason you should be concerned about the contraction and expansion of the boards is safety, especially when using nails and screws.
 When the boards contract and expand, there’s a chance for the nails and screws to move back up.
-Not only can this be damaging to the deck, but it’s also a safety problem.
+This can be damaging to the deck, but it’s also a safety problem.

 How can this information help?
 When choosing a composite, you may want to use grooved decking boards.
-These boards don’t require drilling or nailing on its surface.
-Instead, they use a series of clips and fasteners to hold down the boards.
-On the other hand, if you’re still using ungrooved boards, you need to make sure that the nails and screws are intact to avoid any unwanted accidents.
+These boards don’t require drilling or nailing on their surface.
+Instead, they use a series of clips and hidden fasteners to hold down the boards.
+On the other hand, if you’re working with ungrooved boards, you need to ensure that the nails and screws are intact to avoid unwanted accidents.

 Proper Deck Board Spacing

-Perhaps the most important reason why you should be familiar with contraction and expansion is because of deck board spacing.
-Deck board spacing refers to the amount of space in-between the boards.
+Perhaps the most important reason you should be familiar with contraction and expansion is deck board spacing.
+Deck board spacing refers to the amount of space in between the boards.

 Why is this important, and how can this help?
 Since the composite decking materials can expand and contract, installing them too close to each other can cause friction between the boards.
 On the other hand, installing them too far from each other can leave big gaps when the boards expand.
 So what should you do?

-In general, you would want to leave 5-8mm from each board.
+In general, you should leave a 3mm to 6mm gap from each board.
 You also have to consider your location.
-If you’re living in an area with a hot climate, the boards will be more likely to shrink.
-In this case, you want to shorten the gap for a little bit.
-On the other, you may want to space your decking boards more if you’re living in a place where it’s always wet and humid.
+If you live in an area with a hot climate, the boards will be more likely to shrink when the climate cools down.
+In this instance, you may want to shorten the gap.
+On the other hand, you may want to space your decking boards more if you’re living in a place where it’s always wet and humid.